akshatkarani/GSoC/index.md

 -- `EditCommitMessageAction` for `GitCommitBear` which opens an editor in which user can edit the commit message.

--- `ApplyPatchAction` for `GitCommitBear` which adds a newline between shortlog and body of commit message when applied.
+-- `AddNewlineAction` for `GitCommitBear` which adds a newline between shortlog and body of commit message when applied.

 -- `DeleteFileAction` for `DuplicateFileBear` which deletes one of the duplicate file.